-595 GAN, MPV, and THB designed the lab and field experiments and GAN and MPV collected all data.
-GAN lead the data processing, interpretation and analysis with MPV contributing.
+Author contributions.
+GAN, MPV, and THB designed the lab and field experiments, and GAN and MPV collected all the data.
+GAN led the data processing, interpretation, and analysis with MPV contributing.
 GAN prepared the manuscript with contributions from all coauthors.
-THB supervised all work and contributed to data analysis, writing and editing of the manuscript.
+THB supervised all work and contributed to data analysis, writing, and editing of the manuscript.
+Competing interests.
+The authors declare that they have no conflict of interest.